 In 2005, she obtained her certificate, receiving high honors for her performance in the duet L’Eau Vive, choreographed by Christine Bastin.
 In the CNSMDP’s Junior Ballet, she toured in works by Paco Decina, Karin Waehner, Pedro Pauwels, and Hervé Robbe.
 A one-year stay at UC Irvine allowed her to participate in Yvonne Rainer’s workshops.

 Anna started a collaboration with the visual artist Grégoire Schaller.
 Together they signed site specific performances for Museums and created their first piece at the ménagerie de Verre, festival les Inaccoutumés 2018, Dirty Dancers.
-This year they create the pièce “Ordeal by Water” which will be presente in Marseille in 2021.
+This year they create the pièce “Ordeal by Water” which will be presented in Marseille in 2021.
+In 2022 Anna will premiere VACA in Paris.
+The piece will tour in Portugal in 2022 as it has been labelized Saison France Portugal by Institut Français.